Bugswriter/tuxi/README.md

 OR: query source | tuxi [options]

 Options:
-  -h                    Show this help message and exit.
+  -h, --help             Show this help message and exit.
-  -v                    Print tuxi version info and exit.
+  -v, --version          Print tuxi version info and exit.

-  -r                    Raw search results.
+  -r, --raw              Raw search results.
                          (no pretty output, no colors)

-  -q                    Only output search results.
+  -q, --quiet            Only output search results.
                          (silences "Did you mean?", greeting, usage)

-  -a                    Prints all valid answers.
+  -a, --all              Prints all valid answers.

-  -u                    Prints out the top handful of URLs for your search query
+  -u, --top-links        Prints out the top handful of URLs for your search query
                          (this is automatically printed out if tuxi can't find you an answer)

-  -b                    Tries to select the best answer based on keywords at the start and end of your query.
+  -b, --best             Tries to select the best answer based on keywords at the start and end of your query.
                          (experimental - eg: define WORD, SONG lyrics, PERSON quotes, weather CITY, FILM cast)

-  -t                    Pick answers to test.
+  -t, --test             Pick answers to test.
                          (you can specify multiple answers using tuxi_NAME in your query)

-  -l                    use LANG_[lang] in your query to override the language used
+  -l, --lang             use LANG_[lang] in your query to override the language used
                          (eg: tuxi -l LANG_en_US my search query)

 tuxi supports the following environment variables:
   TUXI_LANG=[lang]      sets default search language (eg: TUXI_LANG='en_US')

   TUXI_DELAY=[int]       if you find more than one answer is being printed (and you're not using -a)
                          increase this number by a little (you want it to be as low as possible) default value is 250 (eg: TUXI_DELAY=270)

 developer flags:
-  -d                    prints debug info along with results -s                    saves HTML for this query to /home/dave/.cache/tuxi/[date]-[query].html
+  -d, --debug            prints debug info along with results -s, --save-html        saves HTML for this query to /home/dave/.cache/tuxi/[date]-[query].html

-  -c                    use most recent cached result and query
+  -c, --use-cache        use most recent cached result and query
                          this can be combined with -t flag to more quickly test for different answers

-  -p                    disable pipe support (it can break some scripts including our own test script)
+  -p, --disable-pipe     disable pipe support (it can break some scripts including our own test script)

 Report bugs at https://github.com/Bugswriter/tuxi/issues
 ```